 Colonic ischemia is the most frequent form of intestinal ischemia, most often affecting the elderly .
 Approximately 15 percent of patients with colonic ischemia develop gangrene, the consequences of which can be life-threatening, making rapid diagnosis and treatment imperative.
 The remainder develops nongangrenous ischemia, which is usually transient and resolves without sequelae .
 However, some of these patients will have a more prolonged course or develop long-term complications, such as stricture or chronic ischemic colitis.

-Colonic ischemia has been described in a number of clinical settings (table 1), although it often develops insidiously and no specific cause can be identified.
-The diagnosis and treatment of patients can be challenging since it often occurs in patients who are debilitated and have multiple medical problems.
+The diagnosis and treatment of patients can be challenging since colonic ischemia often occurs in patients who are debilitated and have multiple medical problems.

-This topic review will focus on the pathogenesis, clinical manifestations, diagnosis, and treatment of colonic ischemia.
-Acute and chronic mesenteric ischemia are discussed separately.
+The clinical features, diagnosis, and treatment of ischemia affecting the colon and rectum will be reviewed here.
+Acute and chronic intestinal ischemia of the small intestine are discussed separately.
 (See "Acute mesenteric ischemia" and "Chronic mesenteric ischemia".)